willgdjones/pydantic-ai/docs/install.md

 PydanticAI has an excellent (but completely optional) integration with [Pydantic Logfire](https://pydantic.dev/logfire) to help you view and understand agent runs.

-To use Logfire, install PydanticAI with the `logfire` optional group:
+To use Logfire with PydanticAI, install PydanticAI with the `logfire` optional group:

 === "pip"